TrueNAS Virtualized with ESXi

 The hardware guide provides guidance on how much memory, the number of CPUs, and drive size you need to configure.

-These articles provide guidance on the number of virtual hard drives (vmdks) you want to create when setting up your virtual machine.
+Determine the number of virtual hard drives (vmdks) you want to create when setting up your virtual machine.
 For example, if you want a mirror layout you need to add a minimum of three drives, one for the boot drive and two for the mirrored storage.
 If you want a mirror with a hot spare, you need to add a minimum of four drives, one for the boot drive, two for the mirrored storage and one for the hot spare.

 • Configure your network per your system requirements.
 Have the information ready when you configure your TrueNAS global network settings in the web interface.